stylify/web/content/blog/styling-react-app-stylify-vs-styled-components.md

 </React.Fragment>
 ```

-In Stylify, the same thing is achieved using [plain selectors](https://stylifycss.com/docs/stylify/compiler/#customselectors).
+In Stylify, the same thing is achieved using <nuxt-link to="/docs/stylify/compiler/#customselectors">plain selectors</nuxt-link>.
 The selectors are directly injected into the generated CSS file.
 ```jsx
 /*
 stylify-customSelectors